millersdeathrow/voltnoacc/README.md

-Many people have asked if they could donate some cash for my efforts...
-I've setup a patreon page here if you feel like buying me a beer or 3:  https://www.patreon.com/kegman

 This is a fork of comma's openpilot: https://github.com/commaai/openpilot, and contains tweaks for Hondas and GM vehicles.
 It is open source and inherits MIT license.
 By installing this software you accept all responsibility for anything that might occur while you use it.
 All contributors to this fork are not liable.  <b>Use at your own risk.</b>

 <b>ALSO IMPORTANT:</b> /data/kegman.json is a file that holds parameters and is used on various branches / forks.
 When switching between forks (like @arne182 and @gernby), or between different branches within this repo (like non-gernby and gernby), it is best to delete or rename the existing file so there are no parameter conflicts. _Do this before rebooting the EON to compile on the new fork/branch.